Experienced Chicago ISP Subpoena Notification Lawyer

 The Bottom Line Is This: You Need A Trusted ISP Subpoena Notification Attorney’s Advice

-You need legal advice from a skilled Chicago ISP subpoena notification lawyer who has both settled BitTorrent subpoena cases and litigated them.
+You need legal advice from a skilled Chicago ISP subpoena notification attorney who has both settled BitTorrent subpoena cases and litigated them.
 I have that experience.
 The Russell Firm has represented more than a thousand people in BitTorrent subpoena cases.
 Some settled.
 Some proved they were not responsible and were dismissed.
 Some litigated their claims and won, or the plaintiff eventually stopped the lawsuit.
 My experience working with BitTorrent copyright infringement defendants, in both settlement and litigation, means I can help you figure out whether to settle your case or to litigate, with a plan that is sensitive to your financial and privacy concerns.

 I always charge a reasonable flat fee to settle BitTorrent copyright infringement cases.
 Reduced fees for senior citizens, students, veterans, and active-duty members of the military are available.